 “Don’t be afraid,” I whispered.
 “You’ve done the difficult part.”

 said Selaphiel.
 “You have graduated your life path.
 Please forgive us for the

-additional obstacles you faced.
+additional lifetimes and obstacles you faced.
 I regret them deeply.”

 don’t… What am I supposed to do?” said Cass.